andrewliao11/Deep-Reinforcement-Learning-Survey/README.md

 ***Mistakes teach us to clarify what we really want and how we want to live.*** That's the spirit of reinforcement
 learning: learning from the mistakes.
 Let's be the explorer in reinforcement learning!

+- ***Episodic Exploration for Deep Deterministic Policies: An Application to StarCraft Micromanagement Tasks*** [[arXiv 2016]](http://arxiv.org/abs/1609.02993)
+  - Nicolas Usunier, Gabriel Synnaeve, Zeming Lin, Soumith Chintala
+  - StarCraft task: control of multiple agents, low-level control, partially observable environment :point_right: extremely large state/action space
+- ***Deterministic Policy Gradient Algorithms*** [[ICML 2014]](http://jmlr.org/proceedings/papers/v32/silver14.pdf)
+  - D. Silver, G. Lever, N. Heess, T. Degris, D. Wierstra, M. Riedmiller
+  - The deterministic policy gradient is just a special case for stochastic policy gradient
+  - **Problem of stochastic policy gradient**: as the policy become more and more deterministic, the variance of the policy gradient become larger an larger.
+Finally, become two delta function :point_right: end up computing the gradient of Q
+  - The stochatic policy gradient ends up calculating the gradient of Q(s,a), a is the mean mean of the policy(assume that the policy is a normal distribution)
+  - Intuition: update policy in the direction that ***most improve Q***
+  - The trade-off of determinisitic policy: exploration :point_right: off-policy deterministic actor-critic (exploration in Q-learning)
+  - In continuous action spaces, greedy policy improvement becomes problematic, requiring a global maximisation at every step.
+Instead, a simple and computationally attractive alternative is to move the policy in the direction of the gradient of Q, rather than globally maximising Q
+  - David Silver's talk about [deterministic policy gradient](http://techtalks.tv/talks/deterministic-policy-gradient-algorithms/61098/) in ICML :point_right: very clear!
 - ***Prioritized Experience Replay*** [[ICML 2016]](http://arxiv.org/abs/1511.05952)
   -  Tom Schaul, John Quan, Ioannis Antonoglou, David Silver
   -  Use prioritized sampling rather than uniformly sampling